GreatOldOne/CMWDMFFA/README.md

 * Scoreboard: Team scores to number of duel teams (duelable players).
 * Scoreboard: Class icon to King icon for players leading a duel team.
 * Scoreboard: Different colors for player names when in a team:
-  * Blue: Your leader
+  * Blue: Your leader.
-  * Dark green: Another team leader
+  * Dark green: Another team leader.
-  * Cyan: Member of your team
+  * Cyan: Member of your team.
-  * Green: Member of another team
+  * Green: Member of another team.
 * Scoreboard: Objective score to Team Size.
 * Scoreboard: Accuracy ratio to Acurracy ratio percentage.
-* Scoreboard: Objective box will now display the team's highest score aswell.
+* Scoreboard: Objective box will also display the team's highest score.

 #### GetDuelInfo ####